dwikikurniawn/atm-simulation-ui/README.md

 - Transaction amount must start from 1 until 1000.
 - Account Number and pin should only contain number with 6 length.
-- Can't withdrawn or transfer more than current balance.
+- Can't withdrawn or transfer more than current balance, and many more.

-- etc.
+## Let's try and have fun!

 ###### If you have question/ input or founds some bugs, you can contact me on: dw.kurniawan24@gmail.com

-### Thank you!
+# Thank you!